Joanna is a Doctoral Student, and ESRC Grand Union DTP Scholar, researching in-class support for multilingualism in UK schools.

 Prior to studying at Oxford, Renyu worked as Research Assistant at the Assessment Research Group at British Council for one year and a half.
 She was involved in various projects, including gap analysis on reading demand and reading ability, participant feedback questionnaire design and analysis, design and recruitment for a new EAP task study, etc.

 Steve is a qualified geography teacher and was previously the head of department at a comprehensive secondary school in Oxfordshire, and Head of Programmes at Bishop Grosseteste University, Lincoln.
+He leads the interdisciplinary Education and Training for the Climate (ETC) Hub at Oxford.

-Steve serves on the editorial board of the journal Geography, and is Chair of the Geography Education Research Collective (GEReCo/IGU-CGE).
+Steve serves on the editorial board of the journal Geography and is Chair of the Geography Education Research Collective (GEReCo/IGU-CGE).

 Helen’s academic interest in higher education policy developed from more than 20 years of professional experience of university administration – in public relations and admissions.